jetibest/jsmic/README.md

       Clear the buffer used for recording.

     m.savefile(string filename)
-      Tell browser to give 'Save file'-dialog to download recording as WAV-file (as far as this is supported), might only work if the function call originated from a click-event by the user.
+      Tell browser to give 'Save file'-dialog to download recording as an audio file (as far as this is supported), might only work if the function call originated from a click-event by the user.
+Only the .wav extension is currently supported.
 The WAV-file will contain signed 16-bit Little-Endian PCM data (S16_LE).
+Calls `m.wavfile()`.

     m.base64wavfile(boolean header)
       Get Base64-encoded WAV-data string (16-bit Little-Endian PCM; S16LE).